 My primary occupation these days is evolutionary biology.
-I am a theorist, specializing in computer simulations that demonstrate how natural selection can act on groups and communities.
-I am affiliated with the EAPS at MIT, but I work on my own.
-I've recently completed a book on aging from an evolutionary perspective, and in it I explore the conundrum: if aging destroys our fitness, then why does evolution put up with it?
+I am a theorist, specializing in computer simulations that demonstrate how groups and communities are shaped by natural selection.
+I am affiliated with the EAPS at MIT, and also with the Biology Dept of Washington University St Louis.
+My book on aging from an evolutionary perspective, co-authored by Dorion Sagan, is due out next year from Flatiron Books.
+In it I explore the conundrum: if aging destroys our fitness, then why does evolution put up with it?
 Indeed, why do we have genes whose purpose is to kill us on a schedule?
 The short answer is that without aging, no one would die until everyone was dying, in an epidemic or a famine.
 Steady, predictable death rates are necessary to build stable ecosystems.
-(I welcome your comments on the ms - a draft is available here.)
-More about this on my biology page.
-Another book, taking a broader cultural and medical view of the subject of aging, is in the works with Dorion Sagan.
+More about this subject on my biology page.

 Check out my page on how to live a long life, and weekly blog on aging science.

 In the past, I have worked in astrophysics, optical design, and energy conservation.
 I have taught (statistics, physics, math, astronomy, evolution) at Harvard, Berkeley, Temple, UPenn, LaSalle and Bryn Mawr.

 Since the 2004 presidential election, I've been part of a net-organized coalition of statisticians who analyze voting patterns for evidence of errors or fraud.
 I work closely with Election Integrity, and the Election Defense Alliance.

 In the past, I was active at the Drexel Math Forum , where students from around the world submit questions that are fielded by a loose network of volunteer experts and educators.
 The Northwestern University Center for Connected Learning , where I am a consultant, is pioneering the idea of computer simulation as a flexible learning tool.